dev9012675/brackets-internship/Week 3/Day 6/Error Handling and Custom Exceptions/README.md

-# Input Validation with DTOs
+# Error Handling and Custom Exceptions

-For this task, I have created DTOs to validate incoming data using class-validator and class-transformer, I have also changed the student schema definition to include interfaces as types.
-The interfaces are in src/students/student.interfaces.ts while the DTOs are in the src/students/dto directory.
+For this task I have created a Custom Exception Filter in ValidationExceptionFilter.ts located in the src directory.
+I am using this filter in the update and create method in the Students Controller.
+I have also implemented simple error handling in the rest of the controller methods via the NestJS built in Global Exception Filter.

 ## API Reference